peteroupc/peteroupc.github.io/randomfunc.md

     END METHOD

 > **Note:** The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) contains a variant to the method
-> above for returning more than one random number in one call.
+> above for returning more than one random variate in one call.
 >
 > **Example**: Assume `values` is the following: `[0, 1, 2, 2.5, 3]`, and `weights` is the following: `[0.2, 0.8, 0.5, 0.3, 0.1]`.
 The weight for 2 is 0.5, and that for 2.5 is 0.3.
 Since 2 has a higher weight than 2.5, numbers near 2 are more likely to be chosen than numbers near 2.5 with the `PiecewiseLinear` method.